flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

 ### NGINX

-It would be best if the FLOWX Designer used a separate [NGINX](../../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-nginx.md) load balancer from the Engine.
+It would be best if the FLOWX Designer used a separate [NGINX](../../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-nginx.md) load balancer from the [**Engine**](../../terms/flowxai-process-engine).
 This is used in order to route API calls from the [SPA](designer-setup-guide.md#for-configuring-the-spa) (single page application) to the backend service, to the engine and to various plugins.

 This is used in order to route API calls from the SPA (single page application) to the backend service, to the engine, and to various plugins.